Bull Durham Smoking Tobacco: Bull Durham and baseball

 When the brand was in American Tobacco’s control, they continued Blackwell’s success with advertising and implemented even more innovative campaigns.
 To do this American Tobacco Co wisely made the connection between baseball, America’s favorite pastime, and tobacco.
 The connection came naturally, as during the early 1900s tobacco was a widely used amenity during games by the players.
 It is believed that this close link between Bull Durham and Tobacco may have triggered the creation of such words as bullpen.
 American Tobacco’s baseball advertisements made Bull Durham seem safe and familiar to baseball fans around the nation.

 Hit the Bull campaign

-American Tobacco also set up wooden bull ads in nearly every major league stadium around the states during the 1912 season, furthering Bull Durham’s publicity.
-American gave a 50-dollar prize to any player that hit the bull sign set up within the walls of the outfield.
+American Tobacco also set up wooden bull ads in nearly every major league stadium around the states during the 1912 season, furthering Bull Durham's publicity.
+American gave a $50 prize to any player that hit the bull sign set up within the walls of the outfield.
 In addition, they offered free tobacco to any player who hit a home run.
 This advertising campaign generated much publicity and was highly successful, despite American Tobacco having to give away over $23,400 worth of goods.
 This, while a large sum of money for the time, is only about 5 cents given away to the baseball players for every 700 sacks of Bull Durham that were sold.
-The target audience, publicity generated, and consistency proved to make the “Hit the Bull” campaign an extremely successful venture.
+The target audience, publicity generated, and consistency proved to make the "Hit the Bull" campaign an extremely successful venture.